Cyber-attack TTP analysis for EPES systems: Introduction

-\begin{compactitem} \item Demonstration of the EPES system cyber-attack space and attack phases. \item A hierarchical TTP analysis for EPES systems. \item Cyber-attack scenarios and their impact on an industrial Power Plant for electricity production in the Greek area. \end{compactitem}
+\begin{itemize} \item Demonstration of a simplified EPES system architecture as well as the cyber-attack space and attack phases. \item A hierarchical TTP analysis for EPES systems. \item Application of the TTP analysis for cyber-attack. scenarios on an industrial power plant for electricity production and a smart metering infrastructure for exchanging electricity consumption measurements. \item Detection and mitigation measures for the industrial power plant and the smart metering scenario. \end{itemize}

 The rest of the article is organized as follows.
 Section \ref{sec:background} provides an overview of EPES systems as well as the phases of a successful cyber-attack against them.
-Section \ref{sec:ttp} provides an overview of the Tactics, Techniques and Procedures that are considered in the scope of an EPES system cyber-attack.
-In Section \ref{sec:caseStudy} the cyber-attack TTPs are demonstrated in an industrial power plant.
+Section \ref{sec:ttp} provides an overview of the TTPs that are considered in the scope of an EPES system cyber-attack.
+In Section \ref{sec:caseStudy} the cyber-attack TTPs are demonstrated in an industrial power plant and a smart metering scenario.
+Then, Section \ref{sec:discussion} provides an overview of the lessons learned from the conducted attack scenarios, the detection and mitigation measures for them as well as the limitations of the proposed EPES system TTP analysis.
 Finally, Section \ref{sec:conc} provides conclusions and perspectives for future work.